mhmirza/DataViz/finalproject1.md

 ### 4. Know before you buy.

 One garbage truck of clothes is burned or landfilled every second, enough to fill 1.5 Empire State buildings every day!
-Before you buy a cotton shirt again out of pleasure, remember that it takes 2,700 litres of water to make one of these, which is enough to sustain one person for 2.5 years.
+Before you buy a cotton shirt again out of pleasure, remember that it takes 2,700 liters of water to make one of these, which is enough to sustain one person for 2.5 years.
 Every pair of Levi's jeans also contributes to: climate change, excessive water consumption, eutrophication, land occupation and abiotic depletion.
 A closing infographic could serve as food for thought here!

 ### 5. Call to Action.